nmatsui/twitter-kinesis-kafka-storm_producer/README.md

 you can use [Berksfile and Vagrantfile](https://github.com/nmatsui/twitter-kinesis-kafka-storm_vagrant) to construct this environments on VirtualBox.
 See [this Project](https://github.com/nmatsui/twitter-kinesis-kafka-storm_vagrant).

-### Create the AWS Kinesis Stream
+### Create AWS Kinesis Stream

-1. Create AWS Kinesis Stream.
+1. Create AWS Kinesis Stream called "tweets".
  - This program can use US EAST(N.Virginia) only.

+### Create Apache Kafka Topic

+1. Create Apache Kafka Topic called "tweets".

 ## Install